Teltron tube

-They are usually used to teach electromagnetic effects because they show how an electron beam is affected by electric fields and by magnetic fields like the Lorentz force.
+They are usually used to teach electromagnetic effects because they show how an electron beam is affected by electric fields and by magnetic fields such as the Lorentz force.

 Motions in fields

 Charged particles in a uniform electric field follow a parabolic trajectory, since the electric field term (of the Lorentz force which acts on the particle) is the product of the particle's charge and the magnitude of the electric field, (oriented in the direction of the electric field).
 In a uniform magnetic field however, charged particles follow a circular trajectory due to the cross product in the magnetic field term of the Lorentz force.
 (That is, the force from the magnetic field acts on the particle in a direction perpendicular to the particle's direction of motion.
 See: Lorentz force for more details.)